a1pro2003/a1pro_framework/keystroke_inj/README.md

     php -S 0.0.0.0:8000

-Additionally, the server root directory must contain both versions of mimikatz with filenames with mimikatz64.exe and mimikatz32.exe as well as a command suppoorted versiuon of WebBrowserPassViewer.exe names webpass.exe
+Additionally, the server root directory must contain both versions of mimikatz with filenames with mimikatz64.exe and mimikatz32.exe as well as a command supported version of WebBrowserPassViewer.exe names webpass.exe

 ##Explaining the payload:

-This payload opens the 'Run' Box in windows with \RUNBOX and sends keystrokes to start powershell.
+This payload opens the 'Run' Box in windows with \RUNBOX and sends keystrokes to start PowerShell.
-It then exedcutes that command by running it with admin priviliges, with \ADMINPRESS, and handles the window with \LEFTARROW and \ENTER.
+It then executes that command by running it with admin privileges, with \ADMINPRESS, and handles the window with \LEFTARROW and \ENTER.
-Once powershell is launched, all the code is injected in one line.
+Once PowerShell is launched, all the code is injected in one line.

-The code first downloads both versions of mimkatz from the php server, it then runs them both and dumps the output into a file and both files are then uploaded to the php server and finnally all files are deleted and the powershell windows is closed.
+The code first downloads both versions of mimkatz from the Php server, it then runs them both and dumps the output into a file and both files are then uploaded to the Php server and finally all files are deleted and the PowerShell windows is closed.

 Notes:
     All files are downloaded to the root of the C:\ drive.